Last Updated on August 5, 2023 by Maryam Siddiqui

 But what are the best banks in Portugal?
 Why do you, as an expat, need a Portuguese bank account?
 Could you get by without a Portuguese bank account?
 What banks should I open an account with?

 These are some of the questions that this post seeks to answer.
-What’s more, we will also let you in on what you stand to gain as an expat when you have a Portuguese bank account.
+We will also let you in on what you stand to gain as an expat when you have a Portuguese bank account.
 Let’s get right in!

 What are the best banks in Portugal for expats?

 When it comes down to choosing the right banks for you as an expat, the decision is easier said than done.
-Truth is, there are plenty of good banks in Portugal, and the choice of what bank to go for is entirely up to you.
+The truth is, there are plenty of good banks in Portugal, and the choice of what bank to go for is entirely up to you.